How to Nail a Zoom Interview (25+ Zoom Interview Tips)

 - Who do they work with inside the company?

 - What recent products or services have they “launched” or worked on?

 Know the Prospective Employer

-A hiring manager is likely to ask qualifying questions to the interviewer that contain references to what the company does or what the company provides.
-It’s helpful to be familiar with what the company objectives are in order to be proactive in the phone interview.
+A hiring manager is likely to ask the interviewer qualifying questions that contain references to what the company does or what the company provides.
+It’s helpful to be familiar with what the company objectives are to be proactive in the phone interview.